Witiko/scm-at-arqmath3/paper/main.md

     token embeddings.

-    For all dictionaries, we produced two matrices using the token embeddings of the `word2vec` models with and without constrained positional weighting.
+    For all dictionaries, we produced two matrices using the token embeddings of the positional and non-positional `word2vec` models.
 For the text and text + LaTeX dictionaries, we also produced an additional matrix using the token embeddings of the `roberta-base` and MathBERTa models, respectively.

 To ensure sparsity and symmetry of the matrices, we considered only the 100 most similar tokens for each token and we used the greedy algorithm of